February 14th 2018

 "Women eventually reach menopause and stop releasing eggs but a man can usually produce sperm throughout his lifetime."

-6. How to be a good host
+6. You can be a better host

 "You can extend your 'fertility window' - two days before the ovulation day - by creating a vaginal 'sperm-friendly' environment that assists in protecting the sperm and extending sperm lifespan.
 Regular sex actually helps to create this environment.
 According to the World Health Organization (WHO), the optimal pH for vaginal mucus to be hospitable to sperm is between 7.0 and 8.5."